w2sv/WiFi-Widget/README.md

 ------

 <p align="center">
-<b> A configurable WiFi connection details monitoring widget for Android.
-Built with Jetpack
+<b> Android FOSS app providing a configurable widget for the monitoring of your WiFi connection details.
+Built with Jetpack Compose.</b>
-Compose.</b>
 </p>

 ------